The Silent War on High-Integrity Professionals

 Silicon Valley’s Rejected Founders Who Built Empires

-Many of today’s biggest tech leaders—Steve Jobs (Apple), Elon Musk (X, SpaceX, Tesla) and Brian Acton (co-founder of WhatsApp)—were at some point pushed out, rejected, or dismissed by major companies.
+Major companies pushed out, rejected, and dismissed many of today’s biggest tech leaders, including Steve Jobs (Apple), Elon Musk (X, SpaceX, Tesla) and Brian Acton (co-founder of WhatsApp).

-- Steve Jobs was forced out of Apple, only to return and save the company.
+- Apple forced out Steve Jobs, who later returned to save the company.

-- Brian Acton was rejected by Facebook, then built WhatsApp—which Facebook later had to buy for $19 billion.
+- Facebook rejected Brian Acton, who then built WhatsApp.
+Facebook later had to buy WhatsApp for $19 billion.

 The Open-Source Revolution